Special Methods

 If you think back to what your math classes had to say about equality, then these concepts will feel familiar.

 Using the general approach outlined above to implement Equals() will make it easier to meet these characteristics.
 However, always check your method!
-Missing one or more characteristic can be disastrous for your C# applications.
+Missing one or more characteristics can be disastrous for your C# applications.

 Tip